 - Expeditioners who are employees of the AAD.
 This includes but is not limited to Station Leaders, tradespeople, chefs, doctors, watercraft operators and field training Officers.

 - Expeditioners who are travelling to Antarctica as part of an AAD science and/or non-science project which is governed by a Service Level Agreement (SLA)

 - Expeditioners employed by the Bureau of Meteorology.

 A. Employee expeditioners

 Your training program includes the following major training components delivered in Hobart:

-- Trade and skill based training to build upon existing skills for working in Antarctica with the equipment used by the Division.
+- Trade and skill based training to build upon existing skills for working in Antarctica with the equipment used by the Division

 For major courses held away from the AAD, such as fire training, transport will be arranged.
 Occasionally cab charge tickets will be issued to get to training.
-Any unused cab charge tickets must be returned and not used for any purpose other than intended at time of issue.
-Misuse of cab charge tickets will be dealt with as a disciplinary matter.

 B. Expeditioners who are part of a Science and/or non-Science project being undertaken under a Service Level Agreement

-If you are an expeditioner travelling to Antarctica as part of a Science or non-Science project your training needs will be identified in your Service Level Agreement.
+If you are an expeditioner travelling to Antarctica as part of a science or non-science project your training needs will be identified in your Service Level Agreement.
 It is important that you liaise with the AAD regarding how and when this training will be delivered, and that you allow sufficient time prior to departure to complete the training.